openshift/jenkins-client-plugin/README.md

 ```

 If you do need to configure clusters, it is a simple matter.
 As an authorized
-Jenkins user, navigate to Manage Jenkins -> Configure System -> and find the OpenShift Plugin section.
+Jenkins user, navigate to Manage Jenkins -> Configure System -> and find the OpenShift Plug-in section.

 Add a new cluster and you should see a form like the following.
 ![cluster-config](src/readme/images/cluster-config.png)